 What is occupational therapy?

-Occupational therapists (also known as OT’s) provide support, advice and training to enable you to continue doing everyday tasks and activities that are meaningful to you.
+If you live with vision impairment, Occupational therapists (also known as OT’s) can provide support, advice and training to enable you to continue doing everyday tasks and activities that are meaningful to you.
 Known as “activities of daily living”, these tasks include leisure, self-care and productivity activities such as:

 - Personal care such as washing, grooming and dressing